RTradeLtd/libcp2p/README.md

 * first class support for embedded systems
 * higher level languages will use FFI instead of a language specific implementation

+# compatability with libp2p

+* in theory there will be network level compatability
+  * a libcp2p node would be able to open a connection to a libp2p node
+  * this is in no way a design goal, nor a priority
+* dht will not be compatible

 # features

 ## multiformats